ceph/ceph/doc/dev/msgr2.rst

   - Time stamp is from the TAG_KEEPALIVE2 we are responding to.

-* TAG_CLOSE: terminate a stream
+* TAG_CLOSE: terminate a connection

-  Indicates that a stream should be terminated.
+  Indicates that a connection should be terminated.
 This is equivalent to a hangup or reset (i.e., should trigger ms_handle_reset).
-It isn't strictly necessary or useful if there is only a single stream as we could just disconnect the TCP connection, although one could certainly use it creatively (e.g., reset the stream state and retry an authentication handshake).
+It isn't strictly necessary or useful as we could just disconnect the TCP connection.

 Example of protocol interaction (WIP)